axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Do not add chemical water clarifiers

-Chemical clarifiers (flocculants, water polishers, "crystal clear" products) work by binding suspended particles into larger clumps that the filter can capture.
+Chemical clarifiers (flocculants, water polishers, crystal-clear products) work by binding suspended particles into larger clumps that the filter can capture.
 They address the visual symptom (cloudiness) without addressing the cause (ammonia, excess light, or debris).
-In a bacterial bloom, the clarifier clumps bacteria but does nothing about the ammonia or the absent nitrogen cycle.
-The ammonia continues rising, the gill damage continues, and the tank looks temporarily clearer while the axolotl’s health deteriorates.
-Some clarifiers also alter water chemistry in ways that stress axolotls, and none are tested specifically for amphibian safety.
+In a bacterial bloom, the clarifier clumps the bloom bacteria but does nothing about the ammonia or the absent nitrogen cycle.
+The ammonia continues rising, gill damage continues, and the tank looks temporarily clearer while the axolotl’s health deteriorates.
+Some clarifiers alter water chemistry in ways that stress axolotls, and none are tested specifically for amphibian safety.

 Do not perform a 100 percent water change

-A full water change removes the entire water column, including any free-floating beneficial bacteria, disrupts every chemical parameter simultaneously (pH, mineral content, temperature), and eliminates the stability that even a struggling tank has built.
-In a bacterial bloom caused by cycling issues, a 100 percent change resets the cycle and prolongs the bloom.
-Partial changes of 20 to 30 percent dilute ammonia and waste while preserving enough of the existing water chemistry and bacterial population for the cycle to continue progressing.
+A full water change strips the entire water column.
+It removes any free-floating good bacteria.
+It also shifts every chemical parameter at once (pH, mineral content, temperature).
+And it wipes out the stability that even a struggling tank has built.
+In a bacterial bloom from cycle issues, a 100 percent change resets the cycle and drags out the bloom.
+Partial changes of 20 to 30 percent dilute the ammonia and waste while keeping enough of the water chemistry and bacteria for the cycle to keep moving.

 Do not add antibiotics to treat bacterial bloom

-Bacterial bloom is caused by harmless heterotrophic bacteria, not pathogenic bacteria.
-Adding antibiotics kills both the heterotrophic bloom bacteria and the beneficial nitrifying bacteria that the tank needs to establish or recover its nitrogen cycle.
-The result is a crashed or delayed cycle, continued ammonia accumulation, and potential direct harm to the axolotl from unnecessary medication exposure.
-The WSAVA veterinary presentation specifically notes that antibiotics can harm biofilter performance (https://www.vin.com/apputil/content/defaultadv1.aspx?id=7259211&pid=14365&print=1).
-Antibiotics should only be used when a veterinarian has identified a bacterial infection, never as a response to cloudy water.
+Bacterial bloom is caused by harmless bloom bacteria, not by germs that make the axolotl sick.
+Antibiotics kill the bloom bacteria, but they also kill the good filter bacteria the tank needs to build or recover the nitrogen cycle.
+The result is a crashed or stalled cycle, more ammonia buildup, and possible direct harm to the axolotl from the medicine itself.
+Antibiotics should only be used when a vet has found a bacterial infection, never as a fix for cloudy water.

 Do not stop feeding entirely for extended periods

-While reducing feeding helps limit organic waste during a bacterial bloom, axolotls should not be fasted for more than 48 hours without veterinary guidance.
-A healthy adult axolotl can safely skip 2 days of feeding, but prolonged fasting causes muscle wasting and immune suppression.
+Reducing feeding helps limit organic waste during a bacterial bloom, but axolotls should not be fasted for more than 48 hours without veterinary guidance.
+A healthy adult can safely skip 2 days, but prolonged fasting causes muscle wasting and immune suppression.
 Reduce feeding frequency and portion size rather than stopping completely.
 Remove uneaten food promptly after each feeding session.

 The filter is the primary tool for both mechanical particle removal and biological ammonia processing.
-Turning it off during cloudy water episodes stops both functions.
+Turning it off during cloudy water stops both functions.
 Nitrifying bacteria in the filter media need oxygenated water flow to survive.
-A filter left off for more than 2 hours can begin losing its bacterial colony, which worsens the root cause of a bacterial bloom.
+A filter left off for several hours begins losing its bacterial colony, which worsens the root cause of a bacterial bloom.

 How do you prevent cloudy water from recurring?